Ahmet-Ruchan/Ahmet-Ruchan/README.md

 Computer Engineer
 -----------------

 First and foremost, I am a leader and entrepreneur.
 I am also a computer engineer.
-Still ongoing, throughout my entire learning life.
-I am 21 years old.
-I work on data science, artificial intelligence and machine learning.
-I also do Front-End web and mobile application development.
-I have always been and continue to be intertwined with technology and its derivatives.
-I am open to learning new technologies.
-I thrive creating scalable engineering environments and processes with strong vision and solid fundamentals to enable businesses and fuel innovation.
-Having a strong academic and commercial research background, I help people navigate through the technology space.

 * 🌍  I'm based in İstanbul
 * 🖥️  See my portfolio at [ahmetruchanavci.net](http://www.ahmetruchanavci.net/)